hansonkd/puff/readme.md

 Right now there hasn't been too much focus on raw performance in GraphQL, because ultimately performance comes from SQL query optimizations (indexes, no n+1, etc).
 Puff's structure encourages you write your queries in a layer basis without having to rely on dataloaders or complicated optimizers allowing you to directly express the proper SQL.
 Ultimately the performance of the GQL server is based on how optimized your queries are to the indexes and structure of your DB.

 Puff won't magically make WSGI faster, but where Puff really excels is pushing down tight loops or iterations into the Rust Layer.
 Think about if you wanted to run multiple queries in parallel and perform some computation on them, resulting in Bytes.
 It's better to push this function into Puff.
 See the `/examples/wsgi.rs::get_many` function for an example.

+AsyncIO / uvloop performance is about the same if not 10-25% faster as using hypercorn or similar when using 1 worker.

+When thinking about performance on Deep Stack, remember about the extra dimension it makes possible.
+For example, if you are making a micro-benchmark and wanted to compare a static json response from FastAPI, it would be more idiomatic for Puff to write the static JSON response as an Axum handler in Rust and instead of a FastAPI endpoint.
+This can deliver a 2-80x performance boost.
+Specializing a route in Rust is not cheating; it's how its designed.

 #### Status